-The CO molecule was detected because NRAO’s 36-foot telescope was capable of observing short radio wavelengths of only a few millimeters.
-Millimeter-wavelength radio astronomy continues be on the cutting edge of radio technology.
+The CO molecule was detected because NRAO’s 36-foot (11-meter) telescope was capable of observing short radio wavelengths of only a few millimeters.
+Millimeter-wavelength radio astronomy continues to be on the cutting edge of radio technology.
 Through it, dark regions of the universe have become bright beacons of understanding.

 Reference: “Carbon Monoxide in the Orion Nebula” by R. W. Wilson, K. B. Jefferts and A. A. Penzias, July 1970, The Astrophysical Journal.